Welcome. We are the Metro Atlanta chapter of the American Foundation for Suicide Prevention.

 Roland Behm, Co-Chair

 Roland Behm and his wife, Ellen, have been married for thirty years.
 They have two adult children, Laura and Kyle.

 Roland did his undergraduate work at Southern Methodist University in Dallas, receiving a BA in Economics and History in 1982.
 He received his JD from the University of Georgia School of Law in 1987.

 Roland has practiced law since 1987, both with law firms and as in-house counsel.
 He has lived and worked as a lawyer in Washington, D.C., Prague in the Czech Republic, and Atlanta.
 Roland is currently challenging the use of pre-employment personality assessments by a number of companies, alleging that the assessments discriminate against persons with mental illness in violation of the Americans with Disabilities Act.

 Jason went to Auburn University for a Bachelor of Science in Building Science and Georgia Tech for his Masters.
 He manages commercial construction projects, primarily focusing on preconstruction, pricing, contracts, and schedules.
 This also includes managing the staff on the projects.
 He enjoys working with the many different types of people involved with these projects.
 He enjoys most anything related to the outdoors.
 Specifically, hiking, backpacking, rock climbing, running, hunting, and fishing.
 He also enjoys all things music and dabbles in playing drums, guitar, bass, and piano.
 Jason lost his brother to suicide in 2006 and says it has forever changed him and his family.
 He is very excited to now be a part of AFSP.

-Roland Behm, Dr. Boadie Dunlop, Gregg Graham, Joe Martin, Dr. Belinda McIntosh,and Dr. Jeff Rakofsky
+Roland Behm, Dr. Boadie Dunlop, Gregg Graham, Joe Martin, Dr. Belinda McIntosh, Dr. Jeff Rakofsky, and Anna Ruth Williams

 Board of Advisors: